wedapps/project2/Step-By-Step.md

 Creating this document

 #### 2
-Creating new Xcode project
+Creating new Android Studio project - pending

 #### 3
-Preparing the project:
+Preparing the project: - pending

 1. Deleting the View Controller from Main.storyboard
 2. Re-naming the ViewController.swift to launchViewController.swift
 3. Creating the extensions folder

 #### 4
-Adding the Navigation Controller
+Adding the Navigation Controller - pending

 1. Adding a new Navigation Controller at Main.storyboard
 2. Deleting the Root View Controller added with the new Navigation Controller